Doubts that challenge experienced Christians.

 As I also stated in that intro article, if we do challenge doubts when they arise, then our faith will continue to endure and grow.

-The risk of doubts damaging our faith is more likely when we reach major stages in our lives and journeys of faith, e.g. adolescence, old age, serious emotional or physical suffering.
+The risk of doubts damaging our faith is also more likely when we reach major stages in our lives and journeys of faith, e.g. adolescence, old age, serious emotional or physical suffering.
 And trust me, I do understand how these circumstances can ‘rattle’ our faith to the core!

 2. DOUBT AFFECTS US ALL

 Essentially, it does not matter how long any of us have had our faith, doubts can still arise.
 For ‘starters’, God will always be invisible to us during life.
+(Note, there is an article available on ‘that very subject‘).

 2.1 Act on our doubts